boldflight/BibleConverter/test_EPUB/output/Song_of_Solomon.md

 [7] The watchmen found me as they made their rounds in the city.
 They beat me, they bruised me;
 they took away my cloak, those watchmen on the walls!

+### The Triumph of Love: The Beloved Praises Her Lover

 [8] I admonish you, O maidens of Jerusalem—
 If you find my beloved, what will you tell him?
 Tell him that I am lovesick!